mezerny/js-frameworks-agnostic/README.md

 I've decided not to remove spinner arrows for amount control (just didn't want to spend time on that, could be removed with CSS)

+I didn't spent a lot of efforts on visual part, so markup is not ideal for now.
+Also there is no validation for the input fields here.
+This could be done later if necessary.
+Right now there is no fields that can be used in an incorrect way (at least at first sight)